 We aim to test the safety of this vaccine when it is given via the nose (intranasally), rather than as an injection.
 This has not been studied in humans before.
-Studies of similar vaccines given intranasally show that they are safe and well tolerated, but can cause side effects, which are discussed in the later section entitled Are there any risks from taking part in the trial?
+Studies of similar vaccines given intranasally show that they are safe and well tolerated, but can cause side effects, which are discussed in the later section entitled 'Are there any risks from taking part in the trial?'

-In this study, we will investigate two doses of the vaccine: the standard dose of the vaccine, equivalent to that given by intramuscular injection and a lower dose.
+In this study, we will investigate three doses of the vaccine:

+- 1. Lower dose of the vaccine - 2.
+The standard dose of the vaccine (equivalent to that given by injection) - 3.
+An intermediate dose (between standard and lower dose)